May the 4th marks Star Wars Day, an informal commemorative day observed annually celebrating George Lucas’s Star Wars media franchise.

 The Walt Disney Company, which purchased Lucasfilm in 2012, has officially observed the holiday since 2013 with special Star Wars events on May 4 at both Walt Disney World and Disneyland.

-While we still can't go out and celebrate with friends this year, there are still ways you can transport yourself to a galaxy, far, far away while observing Star Wars Day at home.
+While most Star Wars fans would love nothing more than to celebrate the day aboard the Galactic Starcruiser, there are various ways fans can transport themselves to a galaxy, far, far away while observing Star Wars Day at home.

 May the 4th (and the Force) be with you always.